One thing I learned when I first visited a beach in Lisbon is that the water is freezing cold because it’s the Atlantic Ocean, so be ready for this.

 2. Praia de Carcavelos Beach

 One of the most popular beaches in Lisbon is Praia de Carcavelos.
-You get miles of golden sand and sea, surfing, and other leisure activities.
+You get miles of golden sand and sea, surfing, and other activities.

 It is one of those beautiful beaches made for experienced surfers.
 Offering prime waves, it is a popular spot during the summer months.

 If you are lucky, you can attend a pro beach volleyball tournament.
 Along the coast are beach bars, seafood joints, and more.
-You can easily reach it by train as the Carcavelos train station is a 15-minute from the beach.
+You can easily reach it by train as the Carcavelos train station is a 15-minute walk from the beach.

 3. Praia da Figueirinha Beach